When can babies eat horned melon?

 Yes.
 Horned melon actually contains a fair amount of protein in the seeds, along with vitamin C, copper, iron, and zinc—all critical nutrients for growing babies.
 In fact, one horned melon (seeds and pulp) contains a whopping 2.4 mg of iron (22% of your baby’s daily needs) and 100% of your baby’s daily needs for omega-3 fatty acids.
 Hopefully, your little one won’t eat that much horned melon in one sitting, since the fruit also contains fiber, which inevitably leads to, well, poop.

-Is horned melon a choking hazard for babies?
+Is horned melon a common choking hazard for babies?

 It can be, because the edible seeds are impossible to separate from the jelly-like interior.
 (Many adults who regularly eat horned melon spit out the seeds.)
 Though the seeds are thin and flat, it is best to hold off on serving horned melon until your baby is 18 months or older or to eliminate the choking risk by pulverizing the seeds and flesh into a smoothie in a powerful blender.